mrisher/smtp-sts/mta-sts.md

 }

 func certMatches(connection, policy) {
-  // Assume a handy function to return CN and DNS-ID SANs. for san in getDnsIdSansAndCnFromCert(connection) {
+  // Assume a handy function to return DNS-ID SANs. for san in getDnsIdSansFromCert(connection) {
     for mx in policy.mx {
       // Return if the server certificate from "connection" matches the
       // "mx" host.